 With the big snail up and running, the 4B11 reacted as expected and took longer to spool, making about 50 horsepower less at 4,000 rpm.
 But paying off big-time in the engine’s sweet spot with the maximum gains being realized at 6,870 rpm, where the Mitsubishi belted out an additional 188 wheel-horsepower over the stock turbo.

 Peak power hit at 6,895 rpm, as the engine pumped out an impressive 538 wheel-horsepower.
 The frustrating up-range power trail-off is now history as the GTX3076R keeps pumping to the end of the pull at 7,772 rpm, making more than 525 wheel-horsepower all the way to the end of the pull.

 Kyle is quick to point out that with the car seeing more track time than street miles these days, he wasn’t looking to pull every bit of power out.
 “I wanted to focus on tuning the car for reliability with fairly modest power, in a way that would survive the high level of abuse a time-attack session puts on the engine, versus a street car that could get away with a more aggressive tune because the engine is not going to be spending extended periods of time at high loads and high rpm.”

 Is this the Evo’s tune of a lifetime?
 If we know Kyle, there will be plenty of fine-tuning at the track.
-This tinkering will have little to do with peak numbers of 538 wheel-horsepower and 446 lb-ft, but more with response under boost and smoothness of delivery.
+This tinkering will have little to do with peak numbers of 538 wheel-horsepower and 446 lb-ft of torque, but more with response under boost and smoothness of delivery.
 As with most enthusiasts, the build is never really over, and we will be keeping tabs on Kyle’s exploits.